 Why do we first suffer from anxiety?

-What I had was a nervous breakdown due to numerous reasons, I was partying too hard, hardly sleeping and was a constant worrier.
-Looking back I realise why I was partying too hard, I was trying to switch off my overactive mind and not face how I felt and the end result of this was inevitable.
+What I had was a nervous breakdown due to numerous reasons.
+I was partying too hard, hardly sleeping and was a constant worrier.

-Why do our mind and body break down?
+Why does our mind and body break down?

-A breakdown basically occurs because your mind and body beyond its capabilities and it can only take so much.
-When you are going through a prolonged period of stress and worry, your body cannot cope, so it breaks down.
+A breakdown occurs because you have been pushing your mind and body beyond its capabilities and it can only take so much.
 It was not built or designed for what you have been putting it through.
-It has reached breaking point and has said enough is enough.
+It has reached a breaking point and has said enough is enough.

-This may lead to feelings of anxiousness, panic, detachment and many other symptoms.
-It does not matter what the symptoms are, it is your body saying “I can take no more”.
-This is where the word breakdown comes in because that is really all it is.
+This breakdown may lead to feelings of anxiousness, panic, detachment and many other symptoms.
+It does not matter what the symptoms are; it is your body saying “I can take no more.”
 Just like a car will break down if you run it beyond its capabilities or don’t look after it, then so will your mind and body.

 Now all your mind and body is asking for is a rest and time to rejuvenate itself.
 Do we give it this time?
 No!
-Through no fault of our own, we then worry and stress about these symptoms, we may worry that we are going crazy and start a pointless battle to get rid of these feelings.
+Through no fault of our own, we then worry and stress about these new symptoms; we may fear that we are going crazy and start a pointless battle to get rid of these feelings.

-This extra burden of fear and worry puts more worry and strain on our already tired and overworked mind and body and so we then usually begin to feel worse, so we fight and worry even more and it is at this point we usually find ourselves in the full anxiety cycle not knowing which way to turn to for help.
+This extra burden of fear and worry puts more worry and strain on our already tired and overworked mind and body, and so we then usually begin to feel worse, so we fight and worry even more.
+It is at this point we typically find ourselves in the full anxiety cycle not knowing which way to turn to for help.

 Understanding the cycle of anxiety

-Well, I think you can now see the cycle we get into and why these symptoms persist.
-This is exactly what I did for all those years while I suffered.
+I think you can now see the cycle we get into and why these symptoms persist.
+This cycle is what I fell into for all those years while I suffered.
 In fact, I was worrying because I had been ill so long and my days were filled with fighting and worry.
-Looking back, it seems crazy that I did not recognise the cycle I was in or how I thought I could feel better through worrying and fighting.
+Looking back, it seems crazy that I did not recognise the cycle I was in or how I thought I could feel better through more worrying and fighting.